-For information about specific reading and writing disorders, including differential diagnosis considerations, see disorders of reading and writing.
+For information about specific reading and writing disorders, including differential diagnosis considerations, see Disorders of Reading and Writing.

-See assessment tools, techniques, and data sources for procedures and data sources that may be used in assessment.
+See Assessment Tools, Techniques, and Data Sources for procedures and data sources that may be used in assessment.

 Assessment may result in one or more of the following:

-For more information, see ASHA’s web page on Interprofessional Education/Interprofessional Practice (IPE/IPP).
+For more information, see ASHA’s webpage on Interprofessional Education/Interprofessional Practice (IPE/IPP).

 Story features that might vary with cultural diversity include the following:

-When a clinically significant reading problem is suspected, it is important to rule out environmental variables and other variables that could be having a negative impact on the child’s literacy skills (Roseberry-McKibbin 2013, 2014).
+When a clinically significant reading problem is suspected, it is important to rule out environmental variables and other variables that could be having a negative impact on the child’s literacy skills (Roseberry-McKibbin, 2013, 2014).
 When circumstances are complex, dynamic assessment procedures might help identify a written language disorder, if present.

-For more information, see the ASHA Practice Portal page on cultural competence.
+For more information, see the ASHA Practice Portal page on Cultural Competence.

-In contrast to bilingual children, children who use nonstandard American English dialects may have more difficulty with decoding and word-level literacy skills (e.g., spelling).
-In a study comparing grammar and early spelling skills, children who spoke African American English (AAE) did not differ from children who spoke Standard American English in their recognition of inflectional grammatical morphemes.
+In contrast to bilingual children, children who use nonstandard American English dialects may have more difficulty with decoding and word-level literacy skills (e.g., spelling; M. C. Brown et al., 2015).
+In a study comparing grammar and early spelling skills, children who spoke AAE did not differ from children who spoke Standard American English in their recognition of inflectional grammatical morphemes.
 However, the children who spoke AAE tended to omit these inflections in spoken production and in spelling.
-The differences between groups in oral production and spelling patterns were consistent with linguistic differences between AAE and SAE.
-Further, the children who spoke AAE seemed to have more difficulty with dialect-sensitive orthographic patterns, such as inflections, than with dialect-neutral orthographic patterns, such as consonant and vowel patterns (Terry, 2006).
+The differences between groups in oral production and spelling patterns were consistent with linguistic differences between AAE and Standard American English.
+Furthermore, the children who spoke AAE seemed to have more difficulty with dialect-sensitive orthographic patterns, such as inflections, than with dialect-neutral orthographic patterns, such as consonant and vowel patterns (Terry, 2006).

 These assessment modifications can change the nature of the task.
-For example, by giving a set of stimuli (e.g., pictures, letters, words), the clinician essentially provides a closed set of options (vs. the open-answer format for oral responding), so that the child’s response might be correct by chance alone.
-When assessment modifications like this are made, standardized scores cannot be used, because the tasks are fundamentally different (Barker et al., 2012).
+For example, by giving a set of stimuli (e.g., pictures, letters, words), the clinician essentially provides a closed set of options (vs. the open-answer format for oral responding) so that the child’s response might be correct by chance alone.
+When assessment modifications like this are made, standardized scores cannot be used because the tasks are fundamentally different (Barker et al., 2012).
 Assessment of these students should include elements of dynamic assessment and other informal assessments.